timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 ```

 - Copy the patcher icon to  ~/.local/share/icons.

-- ⚠️ Note: This is our first use of "sudo" so you'll have to enter your password after entering this command: **(eq1 x 3)**
+- ⚠️ This is our first use of "sudo", so you'll have to enter your password after entering the following command: **(eq1 x 3)**

 ```bash
 sudo cp ~/Games/EQAscendant/eq1/drive_c/Program\ Files/eq1/eqemupatcher.png ~/.local/share/icons/eqascendant-eq1.png